Openscapes/approach-guide/approach/tooling.md

 "Reminder: Our earthaccess hack starts in 1 hour!
 Here is the meeting zoom link and the notes"

 ### Slack integration with GitHub

+We haven't implemented this, but the how-to is here.

 We'd love for most resource sharing and conversations to happen in the open and in a more persistent location than Slack.
 Places like GitHub Discussions are great for this.
 Thanks to [Matt Fisher](https://github.com/MattF-NSIDC) for getting us started with Slack notifications for GitHub Discussions.